avajs/ava/readme.md

 }
 ```

-Snapshots fixtures will be then saved in a directory structure that reflects the test sourcecode.
+The snapshot files will be saved in a directory structure that mirrors that of your test files.

-If you are transpiling the tests with sourcemaps, ava will derive the test location from the `*.js.map` files, see more in the [TypeScript](docs/recipes/typescript.md) recipe.
+If you are running AVA against precompiled test files, AVA will try and use source maps to determine the location of the original files.
+Snapshots will be stored next to these files, following the same rules as if AVA had executed the original files directly.
+This is great if you're writing your tests in TypeScript (see our [TypeScript recipe](docs/recipes/typescript.md)).

 ### Skipping assertions